Skip to Main Content

 Philip McNeal Leadership Program

-Inspired by the life of former Trustee and MKA Parent, Philip McNeal, the Philip McNeal Leadership Program seeks to deepen the conversation on ethical leadership through robust, curricular, and co-curricular activities.
-This program deepens the conversation on the topic of ethical leadership and helps students identify their own unique leadership style in order to best prepare for college and the world beyond.
+Inspired by the life of former Trustee and MKA parent Philip McNeal, the Philip McNeal Leadership Program aims to deepen the conversation about ethical leadership at the Upper School through robust curricular and co-curricular activities.

 Global Competency